-- Pass 1.
-Growing the reference year trace on an OPSO-lite basis to meet OPSO-lite targets (demand trace has forecasts of technology components removed, refer to Section 6.2 for full description). - Pass 2.
-Reinstating forecasts of technology components and reconciling the time series to meet the OPSO targets.
+• Pass 1.
+Growing the reference year trace on an OPSO-lite basis to meet OPSO-lite targets (demand trace has forecasts of technology components removed, refer to Section 6.2 for full description).

-Pass 3.
-Add coordinated EV charging to OPSO.
+- Pass 2.
+Reinstating forecasts of technology components and reconciling the time series to meet the OPSO targets. - Pass 3.
+Adding electrification and coordinated EV charging to OPSO.